History of the Armstrong Tunnel

-The Armstrong Tunnel, opened in 1927, connect Second Avenue, at the South Tenth Street Bridge, to Forbes Avenue between Boyd Street and Chatham Square.
-The twin-bore four-lane tunnels travel under the Bluff (Boyd's Hill) where Duquesne University is located.
-The Armstrong Tunnel were listed as a historic landmark in 1986.
+The Armstrong Tunnel, opened in 1927, connects Second Avenue, at the South Tenth Street Bridge, to Forbes Avenue between Boyd Street and Chatham Square.
+The twin-bore four-lane tunnel passes under the Bluff (Boyd's Hill/Duquesne University) and vehicular traffic averages more than 11,000 drivers each day.
+Approaching the 100-year mark, this notable Pittsburgh tunnel was listed as a historic landmark in 1986.

 A Tunnel Is Needed